In situ: Civil engineering

 In construction engineering, in situ construction refers to building work carried out directly on-site using raw materials, as opposed to prefabrication, where components are manufactured off-site and assembled on-site.
 In situ concrete is poured at its final location, offering structural stability compared to precast construction.
 In wall construction, reinforcing bars are assembled first, followed by the installation of formwork to contain the poured concrete.
 Once the concrete has cured, the formwork is removed, leaving the wall in place.
-Prefabrication, by contrast, enhances efficiency by reducing on-site labor and accelerating project timelines, though it requires precise pre-planning and incurs higher manufacturing and transportation costs.
+Prefabrication, in contrast, reduces on-site labor requirements and shortens project timelines, but requires precise pre-planning and involves higher manufacturing and transportation costs.

 In geotechnical engineering, the term in situ describes soil in its natural, undisturbed state, as opposed to fill material, which has been excavated and relocated.
 The differences between undisturbed soil and fill material affect how well a site can support structures, install underground utilities, and manage water drainage.
 Proper assessment of soil conditions is necessary to prevent issues such as uneven settling, unstable foundations, and poor water infiltration.